Late Francoism: Offensive of the "Bunker"

-The Duke of Cádiz (title conferred by Franco) Alfonso de Borbón Dampierre, wed to Franco’s eldest granddaughter María del Carmen Martínez-Bordiu y Franco, in 1963.
+The Duke of Cádiz (title conferred by Franco) Alfonso de Borbón Dampierre, wed to Franco's eldest granddaughter María del Carmen Martínez-Bordiu y Franco, in 1963.
 His unwavering allegiance to the Francoist regime rendered him a candidate for the "ultras" to persuade Franco to revoke his 1969 designation of Prince Juan Carlos as his successor.
-The alternative of Don Alfonso also garnered the support of the Generalissimo’s family.
+The alternative of Don Alfonso also garnered the support of the Generalissimo's family.

-During the two months of his convalescence, the "ultras" once again advanced the candidacy of Alfonso de Borbón y Dampierre, married to Franco’s eldest granddaughter, thereby also enjoying familial backing (the law permitted the Generalissimo to rescind his 1969 decision in favor of Juan Carlos).
-Indeed, the Marquis of Villaverde, Don Alfonso’s father-in-law, remarked to Vicente Gil, who had insisted Franco sign the temporary cession of the Head of State role: "What a poor service you have rendered my father-in-law!
-What a fine service you have done that little boy Juanito!" (the Marquis ensured Vicente Gil’s replacement by Dr. Vicente Pozuelo Escudero as Franco’s personal physician; one of Pozuelo’s initial decisions was to officially disclose that Franco suffered from Parkinson’s disease).
-Meanwhile, the French, German, and British ambassadors apprised their respective governments that they discerned no prospect for the dictatorship’s continuity post-Franco’s demise, having initiated contacts with the moderate democratic opposition.
-The regime’s sole remaining ally was the United States, keenly interested in renewing the military bases treaty and ensuring Spain’s stability following the Caudillo’s departure, banking on the continuity that Juan Carlos’s monarchy would afford.
+During the two months of his convalescence, the "ultras" once again advanced the candidacy of Alfonso de Borbón y Dampierre, married to Franco's eldest granddaughter, thereby also enjoying familial backing (the law permitted the Generalissimo to rescind his 1969 decision in favor of Juan Carlos).
+Indeed, the Marquis of Villaverde, Don Alfonso's father-in-law, remarked to Vicente Gil, who had insisted Franco sign the temporary cession of the Head of State role: "What a poor service you have rendered my father-in-law!
+What a fine service you have done that little boy Juanito!" (the Marquis ensured Vicente Gil's replacement by Dr. Vicente Pozuelo Escudero as Franco's personal physician; one of Pozuelo's initial decisions was to officially disclose that Franco suffered from Parkinson's disease).
+Meanwhile, the French, German, and British ambassadors apprised their respective governments that they discerned no prospect for the dictatorship's continuity post-Franco's demise, having initiated contacts with the moderate democratic opposition.
+The regime's sole remaining ally was the United States, keenly interested in renewing the military bases treaty and ensuring Spain's stability following the Caudillos departure, banking on the continuity that Juan Carlos's monarchy would afford.